-The inFlow intraurethral valve-pump received clearance through the FDA's de novo approval process in 2014.
-Chen and colleagues (2005) published a prospective, single-arm crossover study involving 273 participants with hypocontractile or acontractile bladder conditions.
-The first 88 participants were enrolled directly into an 8-week baseline "study" phase using clean intermittent catheterization (CIC), followed by a 16-week inFlow treatment phase, and a final 4-week treatment withdrawal phase.
-Subsequent participants were first enrolled in a 1-week tolerability trial (n=185).
-Those participants that satisfactorily passed that phase (n=139) continued to the study phase.
-Out of the original 273, 196 (72%) participants withdrew from the study.
+satisfactorily passed that phase (n=139) continued to the study phase.
+A total of 196Out of the original 273, 196 (72%) subjectparticipants withdrew from the study.
 These withdrawals were attributed to initial discomfort and leakage of the device.
-A total of 77 participants completed the inFlow treatment phase.
+A total of 77 subjectparticipants completed the inFlow treatment phase.
 Post-void residual volume was comparable during baseline CIC phase and inFlow treatment phase (20.3 ml vs. 16.1 ml), with significantly improved quality of life (p<0.001).
 Significant attrition limits the applicability of this study's findings.
-Controlled trials are needed to enable conclusions to be drawn about the effectiveness of the inFlow intraurethral pump compared to more established treatments.
+Controlled trials are needed to fully evaluate the inFlow deviceenable conclusions to be drawn about the effectiveness of the inFlow intraurethral pump compared to more established treatments.